 In fairness to them, they do have a point.
 In some of the sportives I’ve ridden I’ve seen countless empty gel wrappers on the road, littering the beautiful countryside.
-I accept that sometimes a jersey pocket is missed or a gel is dropped when quickly avoiding an unseen pothole, but the quantity sometimes is too much to ignore.
+I accept that sometimes a jersey pocket is missed or a gel is dropped.
+Usually when quickly avoiding an unseen pothole, but the quantity sometimes is too much to ignore.
 It’s an avoidable thing that simply and rightly annoys those who live in the area.

 Sportive riders are often a law unto themselves as well.
 As a club rider, I see lots of weird actions by riders in sportives (like Velo 2019).
 Clearly they don’t ride in big groups often.
 A large number seem unaware of the basic hand signalling of potholes for riders behind for instance which is an easy step on the learning curve.
 It’s definitely a Mamil trait to seemingly ignore everything that is going on around them.